 Birth and Death Certificates: To request a birth or death record, you must have an official photo identification.
 The cost in the office (payable by cash, money order, or credit/debit card) or by mail to the Probate Court (payable by money order only) is $25.
 Each additional copy is $5 more.
 If you do not have an acceptable photo I.D., an immediate adult family member (i.e., mother, father, sister, brother, son, or daughter) may request on your behalf with their I.D.
 To request a vital record by mail, you must include a copy of the requestor’s official photo I.D. card, along with the record requested, the requester’s address, telephone number, and relationship to the person for whom the record is sought.
 Mail the written request and the payment to the Probate Court of Dougherty County at P.O.
 Box 1827, Albany, GA 31702.
 Do not send cash in the mail.
 However, a Georgia vital record may be retrieved in any county in Georgia, not just the county of birth, death, or marriage.
 You may also order a birth, death, or marriage record online at www.vitalchek.com

-Weapons Carry Licenses: Complete the application online, and you will be contacted to schedule an appointment, no walk ins.
+Weapons Carry Licenses: Complete the application online, and you will be contacted to schedule an appointment, or walk in Monday, Tuesday, Thursday, or Friday 9:00AM to 12:00PM.
 You must be at least 21 years old unless you are active military.
 When applying, select New License whether the license is new or a renewal.
 If it is a renewal, bring your current license to the appointment, and the application will be changed to renewal.
 Once the application is submitted, you will be given a confirmation number.
-Allow up to 4 to 6 weeks for a phone call to schedule your office appointment to complete the application process.
 The charge payable to the Probate Court is $73.25 for a new application and $30 for a renewal.
 A separate money order in the amount of $20 payable to the Dougherty County Sheriff’s Office is required for a state-mandated NICS background check for all applicants, and an additional $5 cash payment is required for fingerprinting of new applicants.

 Marriage Licenses: Complete the application online.
 Applicant 1 is the Groom or the person whose last name will not change.
 Applicant 2 is the Bride or the person whose last name may change.
 If either party was previously married, a final divorce decree or a death certificate is required.
 The cost is $56.
 With proof of at least 6 hours of documented premarital counseling, the cost is $16.
 Once the application is submitted online, both parties must be present at the Court to receive the license.
 The processing of marriage licenses ends at 3 p.m.
-The Probate Court does not conduct marriage ceremonies.
+The Probate Judge performs marriage ceremonies by appointment only.
 After the parties are married, the marriage license must be recorded in the County where the marriage license was obtained.
 The fee to record the marriage license is $10.